In this article, we’re going to give you an overview of Hull York Medical School and the medicine courses it offers which require UCAT for admission.

 - The interview will be structured as a Multiple Mini Interview.

-- There will be four stations: two mini-interviews, a group exercise, a task station, and a scenario.
+- There will be 6 stations: 3 mini-interviews, a group work station, an individual scenario station, and a student station.

-- One interview will focus on your understanding of current issues in medicine, motivation to become a doctor, and insight into a medical career.
+- Motivation to become a doctor, and insight into a medical career

-- Group exercise: 20 points.
-The group exercise will be 20 minutes long and will focus on your ability to work collaboratively.
+- Group exercise: 15 points.
+The group exercise will be focus on your ability to work collaboratively, and your personal qualities (eg. resilience, empathy etc.)

 - 220 domestic places are offered and 11 international places.